okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 * **Okta SDKs and validating access tokens:** You can't use the Okta SDKs to validate access tokens with the [org authorization server](/docs/concepts/auth-servers/#org-authorization-server).

-* **Refresh token:**  Refresh tokens aren't supported for integrations published in the OIN.
+* **Refresh token:**  Refresh tokens aren't supported for SSO OIDC integrations published in the OIN.

 * **Unsupported scopes:**